maxwellmcneal/maxwellmcneal.github.io/_posts/2025-02-07-NFL-Player-No-Possession.md

 layout: post
 author: Maxwell McNeal
 title: Who was the best NFL player without a possession?
-excerpt: Football players with no football - An in-depth look at the greatest NFL players who never held the ball
+excerpt: The best football players with no football
 ---
 On December 14th, 2024, Travis Hunter won the Heisman Trophy, the award for the best player in college football that year.
 On April 24th, at the 2025 NFL draft, we are going to hear his name get called, and watch the most dynamic two-way player since Deion Sanders, his college coach, get drafted.
 His skills on both sides of the ball make him an absolute outlier in modern football.